neuronsimulator/nrn/docs/hoc/modelspec/programmatic/topology/secspec.rst

         declared in the object.
 This is generally the right thing to do when a template creates sections but is inconvenient when a template is constructed which needs to compute using sections external to it.
-In this case, one can pass a collection of sections into a template function as a :class:`SectionList` object argument.
+In this case, one can pass a collection of sections into a template function as a :hoc:class:`SectionList` object argument.

         The ``forall`` is relatively slow,
-        especially when used in conjunction with :func:`issection` and :func:`ismembrane` selectors.
-If you are often iterating over the same sets it is much faster to keep the sets in :class:`SectionList` objects and use the much faster :ref:`forsec <keyword_forsec>` command.
+        especially when used in conjunction with :hoc:func:`issection` and :hoc:func:`ismembrane` selectors.
+If you are often iterating over the same sets it is much faster to keep the sets in :hoc:class:`SectionList` objects and use the much faster :ref:`forsec <hoc_keyword_forsec>` command.

-        The iteration sequence order is undefined but will remain the same for a given sequence of :ref:`create <keyword_create>` statements.
+        The iteration sequence order is undefined but will remain the same for a given sequence of :ref:`create <hoc_keyword_create>` statements.

     Example: